-The Company provides for income taxes based on pretax income, if any, and applicable tax rates available in the various jurisdictions in which we operate.
-Deferred taxes are computed using the asset and liability method.
+The Company provides for income taxes based on pretax income, if any, and applicable tax rates available in the various jurisdictions in which it operates, including Israel and the U.S. Deferred taxes are computed using the asset and liability method.
 Under the asset and liability method, deferred income tax assets and liabilities are determined based on the differences between the financial reporting and tax bases of assets and liabilities and are measured using the currently enacted tax rates and laws.
 A valuation allowance is recognized to the extent that it is more likely than not that the deferred taxes will not be realized in the foreseeable future.

 The Company follows a two-step approach in recognizing and measuring uncertain tax positions.
-The first step is to evaluate the tax position for recognition by determining if the available evidence indicates that it is more likely than not that the position will be sustained upon examination by the taxing authorities based on the technical merits of the position.
-If this threshold is met, the second step is to measure the tax benefit as the largest amount that is more likely than not of being realized upon ultimate settlement.
-As of June 30, 2020, and December 31, 2019, the Company had not accrued a provision for uncertain tax positions.
+After concluding that a particular filing position can be recognized (i.e., has a more-likely-than-not chance of being sustained), ASC 740-10-30-7 requires that the amount of benefit recognized be measured using a methodology based on the concept of cumulative probability.
+Under this methodology, the amount of benefit recorded represents the largest amount of tax benefit that is greater than 50% likely to be realized upon settlement with a taxing authority that has full knowledge of all relevant information.
+As of September 30, 2020, and December 31, 2019, the Company had not accrued a provision for uncertain tax positions.
 See Note 14 for further discussion related to income taxes.